-Tertiary Institutions and Internally Generated Research Revenue, by Rahma Olamide Oladosu
+Intensifying Internally Generated Research Funding, by Rahma Oladosu

 Research plays an important role in discovering new medical treatments, and making sure that we use existing treatments in the best possible ways.
-It can find answers to things that are unknown, filling gaps in knowledge and changing the way that healthcare professionals work.
+It can find answers to things that are unknown, fill gaps in knowledge and change the way that healthcare professionals work.

 In Nigeria, research development seems a mirage.
 Could lack of funding be responsible?